newmohib/PostgreSQLOptimizeQuery/README.md

 - Archiving old data and denormalizing where appropriate.

 These techniques combined will help ensure that your queries remain fast, even as your data continues to grow.

+### Cluster Command

+- The cluster command works by making a whole new copy of the table, sorted by the index you asked for. once built, the original copy of the data is dropped
+- cluster test_table using idx_random;
+-
+### fillfactor

+-  the page size is fixed at 8 KB (8192 bytes).
+Each page can store multiple rows of data, and the maximum number of rows or the amount of data that can fit on a page depends on several factors
+-
+        -- Create a new table with fillfactor set to 80% CREATE TABLE my_table_with_fillfactor (
+          id SERIAL PRIMARY KEY,
+          data TEXT
+      ) WITH (fillfactor = 80);

+-
+###